 What Pivot will offer

 Analysts have estimated that the smallest and most exclusive fitness groups (those to be understood with an individual or shared personal trainer among a few participants) have grown 10 times in the last 5 years.
-Being able to bring the appeal of these "frontal" classes on a large scale using fitness apps is not easy (it has been talked about for years) but profitable: it will open on a market that in the United States alone is worth more than 30 billion dollars.
+Being able to bring the appeal of these "face-to-face" classes to a large scale using fitness apps is not very easy (it has been talked about for years) but profitable: it will open on a market that in the United States alone is worth more than 30 billion dollars.

 And in fact Pivot already has a fierce rival: his name is Vi, has already raised more funds ($ 20 million in June alone) and promises to train us with the support of an AI who will act as a personal trainer by analyzing our performance data and providing real-time analysis and stimuli.
 Tonal is also on the same content, another startup that in April raised 45 million for its home fitness system led by an AI.